 It would be great if we could give our friends gifts that explicitly say, “please get your life in order,” but it’s better to do it subtly.
 This 249-page notebook has dotted pages, perfect for taking notes, making schedules, sketching or whatever else a person needs to organize their thoughts.
 It comes in a litany of different colors and lays flat so it’s easy to write in any situation. $20.

 Not since the fart sounds keychain from Spencer’s Gifts has a keychain been this good for giving.
-Tile has a built-in Bluetooth connection and an alarm inside, so you can trigger it from up to 200 feet away with the app.
-It’s waterproof and rugged so it won’t break like your poor fart machine keychain, which worked for three days and then you sat on it. $59.
+Tile Pro has a built-in Bluetooth connection and an alarm inside, so you can trigger it from up to 200 feet away with the app.
+It has a replaceable battery and is both waterproof and rugged so it won’t break like your poor fart machine keychain, which worked for three days and then you sat on it.
+If you've lost your phone, you can also push a button on the Tile Pro and it will make your phone beep. $60.

 Interested in talking about deals and gadgets?
 Request to join our exclusive Facebook group.
 With all our product stories, the goal is simple: more information about the stuff you're thinking about buying.
 We may sometimes get a cut from a purchase, but if something shows up on one of our pages, it’s because we like it.
 Period.